ernesvold/SMACK/README.md

 Then, simply copy and paste this line to your terminal and press enter

-    git clone http://github.com/hannorein/rebound && cd rebound/examples/shearing_sheet && make && ./nbody
+    git clone http://github.com/ernesvold/SMACK && cd rebound/examples/shearing_sheet && make && ./nbody

-or if you do not have git installed

-    wget --no-check-certificate https://github.com/hannorein/rebound/tarball/master -O- | tar xvz && cd hannorein-rebound-*/examples/shearing_sheet/ && make && ./nbody

 ### For the patient ###
 REBOUND is very easy to install and use.
 To get started, download the latest version of the code from github.
 If you are familiar with `git`, you can clone the project and keep up-to-date with the latest developments.
-Otherwise, you can also simply download a snapshot of the repository as a tar or zip file at http://github.com/hannorein/rebound.
+Otherwise, you can also simply download a snapshot of the repository as a tar or zip file at http://github.com/ernesvold/SMACK.
 There is a download bottom at the top right.

 In the main directory, you find a sub-directory called `src` which contains the bulk parts of the  source code and a directory called `examples` with various example problems.
 To compile one of the example, you have to go to that directory, for example: